SPREP/mhews/README.md

 - Meteor tutorial (React version): https://www.meteor.com/tutorials/react/creating-an-app

 ### Change the language
-i18n.js file under the api directory is the dictionary.
+1. Under the locale directory, copy the en.common.js file for your language (e.g. ja.common.js for Japanese) and edit the contents.
+The first part of the file name represents the language code.
+It doesn't have to be two digits as far as it is unique.
-Please change the "ws" part of the file to your language. setting.json contains the attribute called "languages" and your language must be added there, too.
+2. Add the language code to the "language" property of config.js

 ### Test
 Test cases are written by using [mocha](https://mochajs.org/), [chai](http://chaijs.com/), and [sinon](http://sinonjs.org/).
 Test cases are named like "xxx.test.js" where "xxx" part is the name of the file to be tested.
 Existing test cases can be run by the command below: